 Albert City - Marathon is a very small town located in the state of Iowa.
 With a population of 1,381 people and just one neighborhood, Albert City - Marathon is the 317th largest community in Iowa.
-Much of the housing stock in Albert City - Marathon was built prior to World War II, making it one of the older and more historic towns in the country.
+Albert City - Marathon has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Albert City - Marathon, you'll notice that it is more blue-collar than most other communities in America.
-41.79% of Albert City - Marathon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Albert City - Marathon is generally considered to be a blue-collar town.
+41.79% of the Albert City - Marathon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Albert City - Marathon is a town of transportation and shipping workers, service providers, and professionals.
 There are especially a lot of people living in Albert City - Marathon who work in healthcare (9.94%), management occupations (9.94%), and sales jobs (7.64%).

-The percentage of adults in Albert City - Marathon who are college-educated is close to the national average for all communities of 21.84%: 17.45% of the adults in Albert City - Marathon have a bachelor's degree or advanced degree.
+In terms of college education, Albert City - Marathon is nearly on par with the US average for all cities of 21.84%: 17.45% of adults 25 and older in Albert City - Marathon have a bachelor's degree or advanced degree.

 The per capita income in Albert City - Marathon in 2022 was $40,227, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $160,908 for a family of four.
 However, Albert City - Marathon contains both very wealthy and poor people as well.